jscottmatthews/devops-cheatsheet/README.md

 # devops-cheatsheet

-commonly used commands / CLI tricks for some of the more popular devops tools
+Commonly used commands / CLI tricks for some of the more popular devops tools.
+Work in progress.

 <h3>Git</h3>